Qualified Professional (QP) Status Listing

-It is incumbant on the individual to ensure that they indeed meet the requirements of each regulation as required by the Province of British Columbia, and/or Authorities Having Jurisdiction prior to performing the work.
+It is the responsibility of the registrant to ensure that they indeed meet the requirements of each regulation as required by the Province of British Columbia, and/or Authorities Having Jurisdiction prior to performing the work.

-Areas of AScT Practice Reconized for ‘Qualified Professional’
+Areas of AScT Practice Recognized for ‘Qualified Professional’

 Qualified Professional (QP) or Qualified Persons are recognized in a number of practice areas as authorized persons to perform specific work.
 These include specific activities in the following regulated areas: